apify/apify-docs/docs/data_collection_fundamentals/data_collection_devtools.md

 > There are always multiple ways how to select an element using CSS selectors.
 We always try to choose the one that seems the most reliable, precise and unlikely to change with website updates.
 For example the `site-listing` class looks like the website's programmers deliberately put it there to signify one result and we therefore think it's the best to use.

-## [](#extracting-from-elements) Extracting data from elements
+## [](#collecting-from-elements) Collecting data from elements

-Now that we found the element, we can start poking into it to extract data.
+Now that we found the element, we can start poking into it to collect data.
 First, let's save the element to a variable so that we can work with it repeatedly and then print its text content to the console.

 ```js
 const item = document.querySelector('div.site-listing');